Do you rarely cook beets? (Yes, this Paleo Russian Salad calls for beetroots.)

 - Once the water starts to boil, add the sweet potatoes, carrots, and beetroots.

 - Allow the veggies to cook for about 20 to 25 minutes over low heat.
 Make sure that they’re fork tender when you open the lid.

-- While the veggies are cooking, mix the onions, extra virgin olive oil, white vinegar, salt, and pepper in a large glass bowl.
+- While the veggies are cooking, mix the onions, extra virgin olive oil, apple cider vinegar, salt, and pepper in a large glass bowl.